Status: Finished Airing

 I don’t usually pay attention to movie soundtracks that much, mainly because most of them are so forgettable and barely intriguing; Summer Wars’s musical score is an exception.
 Top that with an excellent Japanese voice cast that brings much needed emotion and invokes life through the characters they play.
 I haven’t heard the English dub of the movie yet, but after seeing this movie, I’d be glad to that version when I finally get the chance to, all while reliving this grand adventure again a second time.
 Hell, I wouldn’t mind seeing it for a third go.
 Or a fourth.
 Who can blame me, really?

 Summer Wars is definitely one of the best anime movies I’ve seen in years.
 It’s as enjoyable of a watch as it occasionally tugs on the heartstrings.
-For all its eye-popping, superb visual presentation, it’s also got a well-written, thematic, feel-good storyline and a fantastic cast of characters that will surely please the audiences of both inside and outside of the anime realm.
-In short, if you haven’t seen this movie yet, you’re definitely missing out. read more
+It's a good reminder that there actually IS something to feel positive about being in the Internet.
+For all its eye-popping, superb visual presentation, it’s also got a well-written, thematic, feel-good storyline and a fantastic cast of characters that will surely please the audiences both inside and outside of the anime realm.
+In short, if you haven’t seen this movie yet, you’re missing out on something special. read more

 They both deal with people trying to save the world after a threat appears on the net.
 They also share the same director.